forcedotcom/salesforcedx-vscode/docs/articles/getting-started/install.md

 title: Install Salesforce Extensions for VS Code
 ---

-Before you get started, install the required software on your machine.
+Before you get started, install the required software on your computer.

-## Install Visual Studio Code
+## Visual Studio Code

 Visual Studio Code can be installed on any computer running macOS, Windows, or Linux.
 VS Code’s [system requirements](https://code.visualstudio.com/docs/supporting/requirements) are fairly small, so it should run well on most computers.